TurkuNLP/register-annotation-docs/_register/IN-dtp.md

 - Texts describing a thing or a person (excluding [Encyclopedia articles](IN-en))
 - A variety of documents ranging from administrative websites describing taxation to health care officials describing illnessess and associations describing their activities
-- This category includes also job descriptions
+- This category includes also job descriptions and notices of open tender

 <!-- details -->